AI

 How do Machine Learning systems work?

 At its core, machine learning is like teaching a computer to spot the difference between a cat and a dog, but in the context of financial transactions, it's about distinguishing between normal and suspicious activities, even in cases where detecting anomalies would usually require more than just a simple “if/else” scenario.
+AI development services, hence, have progressed from basic rule-based systems to more intelligent processing systems.

 Traditional fraud detection methods, such as rule-based systems, follow a strict manual – relying on pre-established rules, which fail to adapt effectively to new and emerging fraud schemes.
 They are labor-intensive and often result in many false positives, where legitimate activities get flagged as suspicious.